Ria424/developers-animatesdk-docs/Document_object/Document510.md

 #### Description

-Method; changes the selection and the tools panel to the specified fill color.
+Method; Changes the selection and the tools panel to the specified fill color.
 For additional information on changing the fill color in the Tools panel and Property inspector, see [Document.setCustomFill()](../Document_object/Document470.md).

 #### Example